sstill88/SCINET-GEOSPATIAL-RESEARCH-WG/tutorials/session4-computational-reproducibility-tools.md

 To run the Session3 Tutorial using your new session3_env Conda environment, navigate in JupyterLab to where you saved the Session 3 .ipynb file.
 If you didn't participate in Session 3, go to the [workshop website tutorial page](https://kerriegeil.github.io/SCINET-GEOSPATIAL-RESEARCH-WG/content/2-tutorials.html) for instructions on how to download the .ipynb file.

 Once you have the Session 3 Jupyter notebook open, on the top right of the notebook you should be able to click to select a Kernel.
 In the Select Kernel window that pops up choose you session3_env from the dropdown list and then click Select.
-You are now running the Jupyter notebook in your session3_env Conda environment.
+You are now running the Jupyter notebook in your session3_env Conda environment!

+### Additional Conda Commands

 <br><br>